DEVELOPING A TRANSNATIONAL PAVILION OF HUMAN RIGHTS

 Art as a trigger.
 Art as a language.

 Coinciding with the 58th Venice Biennial, Belgian artist Koen Vanmechelen, together with the Global Campus of Human Rights, Fondazione Berengo and the MOUTH Foundation, initiated the birth of the evolving artwork Human Rights Pavilion.
-Over the next two years, the work gains weight and momentum through contact with people and organisations involved or interested in interplay of art and human rights.
+Over the next three years, the work gains weight and momentum through contact with people and organisations involved or interested in interplay of art and human rights.

 Together with a growing network of partners, we organize pop-up Cosmocafes around the world.
 Local hubs, 'free spaces' to debate the conditions for sustainable coexistence of individuals and human cultures with each other, and with other species on the planet.